ipfabric/docs/docs/IP_Fabric_Settings/administration/ldap.md

   	LdapBind --> |failure| LoginFailed[Login failed]
     LdapBind -->|success| UserLocalLdap[Create/update non-local account in DB] UserLocalLdap --> FetchGroups[Fetch Groups from LDAP]
-    FetchGroups --> LoginOk[Successfull login]
+    FetchGroups --> LoginOk[Successful login]

     style LoginOk fill:#33dd00
     style LoginFailed fill:#dd3300
 ```

 If a user is successfully authenticated through LDAP, basic information about this user is then passed from LDAP and stored in the database as a non-local account.
-Also information about groups and memberships are fetched and stored within the database.
+Also, information about groups and memberships is fetched and stored within the database.

 Local accounts have `isLocal` attribute set to `true`.
-You may see accounts for external authentication method also being created, but these will have `isLocal` set to `false`, and they will not be considered for local authentication.
+You may see accounts for external authentication methods also being created, but these will have `isLocal` set to `false`, and they will not be considered for local authentication.
 Records are created for housekeeping reasons, primarily to have a consistent mapping to local groups and roles.

 ## Enable LDAP Authentication